google/shadertrap/docs/shadertrap_language.md

 COMPILE_SHADER result SHADER shader
 ```

+Compiles a shader.

+- The compiled shader is identified by `result`
-Compiles the shader associated with `shader`, which must be produced by `DECLARE_SHADER`.
-The compiled shader is identified by `result`.
+- `shader` is the shader to be compiled, and must be produced by `DECLARE_SHADER`

 ### CREATE_BUFFER